CMIP Community Workshop 2026

 - Emulators of CMIP models

-- Applications of AI and ML in CMIP
+- Applications of artificial intelligence and machine learning in CMIP

 - Evaluating risk under different storylines